-Many such studies exist for Norwegian and Svalbard fjords; however, in Greenland, ship-based research is hampered by difficult ice conditions and relatively remote locations, issues that generally increase in complexity further north.
+Many studies of fjord infill exist for Norwegian, Svalbard and Alaskan fjords; however, in Greenland, ship-based research is hampered by difficult ice conditions and relatively remote locations, issues that generally increase in complexity further north.
 Fjords housing major outlet glaciers are often choked by an ice mélange – a dense pack of calved icebergs and sea ice (cf. Amundsen et al., 2010) – that render some fjords almost inaccessible to research vessels.
 This situation is augmented in northern Greenland by persistent sea-ice cover cementing icebergs together in winter and extending far beyond the coast for up to 11 months of the year (DMI, 2018).
-As a result, there are only a few previous studies of marine sediments from northern Greenland (e.g., Jennings et al., 2011, 2019; Madaj, 2016; Reilly et al., In press), and none with extensive or detailed geophysical mapping of the glacial sediment infill in fjords.
-This was remedied by the Petermann 2015 Expedition, which collected, in addition to terrestrial, biological and oceanographic datasets (Münchow et al., 2016; Heuzé et al., 2017; Lomac-MacNair et al., 2018), a comprehensive suite of marine geophysical and geological data from Petermann Fjord and the adjacent part of Nares Strait, northwest Greenland (Jakobsson et al., 2018).
+As a result, there are only a few previous studies of marine sediments from northern Greenland that are based on sediment cores (e.g., Jennings et al., 2011, 2019; Madaj, 2016; Reilly et al., 2019), and none with extensive or detailed geophysical mapping of the glacial sediment infill.
+For comparison, some geophysical surveys do exist from central and southern Greenland fjords that tend to be ice-free more often (e.g. Uenzelmann-Neben et al., 1991; Andrews et al., 1994; Gilbert et al., 1998, 2002; Ó Cofaigh et al., 2001; 2016; Evans et al., 2002); however, these typically have only a small number of survey lines to represent an entire fjord system, only show a few profiles as exemplars, and/or have not mapped the sediment stratigraphy in detail.
+This data gap was remedied by the Petermann 2015 Expedition, which collected, in addition to terrestrial, biological and oceanographic datasets (Münchow et al., 2016; Heuzé et al., 2017; Lomac-MacNair et al., 2018), a comprehensive suite of marine geophysical and geological data from Petermann Fjord and the adjacent part of Nares Strait, northwest Greenland (Fig. 1b, 2) (Jakobsson et al., 2018).
 Combining systematic classification and mapping of the seismic (acoustic) datasets with seafloor geomorphology provides a means to correlate sediment infill with glacidynamic processes leading to an improved understanding of the Holocene retreat of the Petermann and Nares Strait ice streams (cf. England, 1999; Jakobsson et al., 2018).

-This study reconstructs de- and post-glacial sedimentary processes and fluxes in Petermann Fjord and the adjacent stretch of Nares Strait using seismic stratigraphy and seismo-acoustic facies.
-The objectives are: (1) to describe and interpret seismo-acoustic facies from sub-bottom and seismic-reflection profiles; (2) to map unlithified sediment units and calculate the volumes of glacigenic deposits; (3) to determine glacial sediment fluxes to Nares Strait and Petermann Fjord for known stillstands during deglaciation; (4) to calculate glacial erosion rates for the Petermann ice stream catchment during deglaciation; and (5) to provide geological boundary conditions for numerical glacier modelling exercises.
-This is the first comprehensive study of the sediment stratigraphy in the fjord beyond a major Greenland outlet glacier and the first from the northern part of the landmass.
-It sheds new light on the rates of sediment delivery to the margins of Greenland’s outlet glaciers and the rates of glacial erosion that generated this sediment during glacial retreat.
-Glacial sediment fluxes and erosion rates are rare for Greenland; our estimates can be compared with other areas but also provide direct observational constraints on future numerical modelling efforts.
+This study reconstructs de- and post-glacial sedimentary processes and fluxes in Petermann Fjord and the adjacent stretch of Nares Strait (Fig. 1b) using seismic stratigraphy and seismo-acoustic facies.
+The objectives are: (1) to map glacial marine sediment units, interpret their seismic stratigraphy, and calculate their volumes; (2) to derive deglacial sediment fluxes and erosion rates; (3) to compare our results with other high-latitude fjord settings (Northern and Southern hemisphere) considering regional variations; and (4) to provide geological boundary conditions for numerical glacier modelling exercises.
+This is the first study to employ high-resolution seismo-acoustic methods with such a high-density of survey lines meaning that the sediment stratigraphy of a fjord beyond a major Greenland outlet glacier has been revealed and mapped in unprecedented detail.
+It is also the first dataset from the northern part of the landmass.
+It sheds new light on glacial erosion rates for Greenland over millennial time-scales, and provides quantitative estimates of the sediment flux to the ocean from a major Greenland glacier.

-2 Regional setting

-2.1 Environmental setting (geology, physiography, oceanography)
+2.1 Environmental setting